 Not too long ago, a new offering, called Hosted Graphite, emerged as an SaaS solution for Graphite.
-It’s not an enterprise-ready solution, however, so it can’t easily compare to Grafana’s offerings.
+It’s not an enterprise-ready solution, however, so it can’t easily compare to Grafana Labs’ offerings.

 Graphite vs Grafana: Querying and Visualizations

-Since Graphite visualizations have become obsolete, comparing them to Grafana is irrelevant.
+Since Graphite visualizations have become obsolete, comparing them to open source grafana is irrelevant.
 That said, querying in Graphite is advanced and very simple to perform.
 Graphite functions facilitate almost every calculation, alias, exclusion, and grouping method that DevOps teams need in order to display metrics in a useful configuration.

-Out of the box queries in Grafana are simplistic.
+Out of the box queries in open source grafana are simplistic.
 You will need special plugins, most of which were community-created, to accommodate more complex data structures and manipulations.
-In Grafana, each data source comes with its own querying abilities and structure, and there are few data sources that allow you to compose a query constructed from different data sources and perform additional calculations on the query results.
+In OSS grafana, each data source comes with its own querying abilities and structure, and there are few data sources that allow you to compose a query constructed from different data sources and perform additional calculations on the query results.

-When it comes to integrations, no tool can compete with Grafana.
-The list of data sources, applications, and visualizations that Grafana officially supports is long, and the community keeps adding more to it.
+When it comes to integrations, no tool can compete with open grafana.
+The list of data sources, applications, and visualizations that Grafana Labs officially supports is long, and the community keeps adding more to it.
 The data source list contains relational databases, cloud providers, and other monitoring systems.
-Integrated applications like Kubernetes, Cloudflare, and worldPing make it easy to visualize your app’s data in Grafana.
+Integrated applications like Kubernetes, Cloudflare, and worldPing make it easy to visualize your app’s data in OSS grafana.